Ashmi18/MovieSearch/README.md

 # MovieSearch

-School assignent: Please see project description.
+School assignent: Please go to Projects section to see description.